 Similar to the Rain app, as previously mentioned, PayActiv directly integrates with your employer and is offered as an employer benefit.
-Similarly, PayActiv makes your money available to you much sooner than the traditional payday.
+Similarly, PayActiv makes your money available much sooner than the traditional payday.

-In sticking with the employer offered benefits theme, Branch comes in at #10.
+In sticking with the employer-offered benefits theme, Branch comes in at #10.
 Employers must agree to use Branch with their payroll software to provide this service for each employee.
 However, Branch offers a few additional features that PayActiv does not.